ghiscoding/Angular-Slickgrid/docs/grid-functionalities/frozen-columns-rows.md

 ```

 ## Change Pinning Dynamically
 You can change the number of pinned columns/rows and even the pinning of columns from top to bottom.
-For a demo of what that could look like, take a look at the [Animated Gif Demo](/ghiscoding/Angular-Slickgrid/wiki/Pinned-(aka-Frozen)-Columns-Rows#animated-gif-demo) below.
+For a demo of what that could look like, take a look at the [Animated Gif Demo](#animated-gif-demo) below.

 ```html
 <div class="row col-sm-12">